-What it’s offering: Oportun is offering customers impacted by COVID-19 flexible payment options, including reduced payments and deferrals to help protect customers’ credit scores.
-Note that any existing past-due status will continue to be reported.
+What it’s offering: Oportun is offering customers impacted by COVID-19 payment options that include reduced payments and deferrals.
+The lender says it won’t report missed payments as late as long as you contact the company to make arrangements beforehand.
 Also, finance charges will continue to accrue during enrollment in the hardship program.
-Oportun asks that customers facing financial hardship call 800-990-9130 or email firstname.lastname@example.org.
+Oportun asks that customers facing financial hardship call 650-419-5779 or email customercare@Oportun.com.

 What it’s offering: PNC is offering hardship relief options, including payment assistance for customers experiencing COVID-related hardship.
 Customers can suspend automated payments and apply for a postponement using PNC’s hardship form.

 What it’s offering: If you’re experiencing financial difficulties because of the coronavirus, Prosper recommends reaching out for assistance by phone or by email.
-It doesn’t mention specific relief measures but does have a complementary 15-day grace period for all borrowers for late payments before fees are assessed.
+Borrowers who qualify can delay up to four monthly payments, reduce minimum monthly payments for up to six months and extend the term of their loan by up to 11 months as well as getting late and non-sufficient funds fees waived.
+Even with these options, the material terms of the loan still apply.
 The lender recommends that you reach out to learn more by calling 1-800-843-1662 or sending an email to email@example.com.

 What it’s offering: If you’re having difficulty making payments on your loan, Regions urges you to call 1-866-298-1113 to discuss options for loan payment relief.
+The lender may be able to reduce your payment amount, postpone your payment or offer a loan modification.
 Customers also can sign up for email or phone updates related to COVID-19 in their online banking portal.